tencent cloud

 2. Task Ops

-Click Task Ops to see the workflows submitted to the scheduler and the task nodes within the workflows.
+Click Task Ops to see workflows submitted for scheduling and task nodes in the workflow.

 3. Instance Ops

-Click Instance Ops to view each period instance generated by the workflow.
+Click Instance Ops to view each periodic instance generated by the above workflow.

-4. Enter the instance detail to view the running logs and results.
+4. Enter instance details to view running logs and results.

 Practical Tutorial

-The Notebook workspace comes with built-in Big Data tutorials, allowing users to get started quickly and easily.
+The Notebook workspace includes built-in Big Data Series Tutorials ready for use out-of-the-box, allowing users to quickly start their experience.

 This sample Notebook demonstrates how to analyze data in Data Lake Compute (DLC).
-The Notebook workspace has the DLC Jupyter Plugin built-in, which can be loaded directly.
-The example syntax includes running Spark code, SparkSQL code, and using SparkML.
+The Notebook space already has the DLC Jupyter Plugin built-in for direct loading.
+Example syntax includes running Spark code, SparkSQL code, and using SparkML.

 Note:

-Using this tutorial, the Notebook workspace needs to bind the DLC engine and uncheck "Use Machine Learning Resource Group".
-The kernel should be set to Python Environment, and WeData Notebook will interact with DLC using the Jupyter Plugin.
+To use this tutorial, the notebook workspace needs to bind the DLC engine without selecting "Use Machine Learning Resource Group".
+The kernel needs to select Python Environment, and WeData Notebook will interact with DLC via the Jupyter Plugin.

-1. This sample Notebook demonstrates how to create EMR-Hive Tables and import local data into EMR-Hive Tables.
-It then reads data from the EMR-Hive Tables and converts it into a pandas DataFrame for data preparation.
+1. This sample Notebook demonstrates how to create an EMR-Hive table and import local data into it.
+Then read data from the EMR-Hive table and convert it into a pandas DataFrame for data preparation.

-2. After completing data preparation, you can use the Prophet Time Series Algorithm to train a Predictive Model, followed by Model Accuracy Evaluation and prediction.
+2. After completing data preparation, you can use the Prophet time series algorithm to train a predictive model, then evaluate model accuracy and make predictions.

 Note:

-Using this tutorial, the Notebook workspace needs to bind the EMR engine.
+Use this tutorial.
+The Notebook workspace must bind an EMR engine.

-Tutorial 3 Creating Machine Learning Experiments and Managing Experiments
+Tutorial 3 Creating a Machine Learning Experiment and Performing Experiment Management

-This sample Notebook demonstrates how to use MLflow to create experiments, record data, and manage models.
-The experiment is based on the Iris dataset, using the KNeighborsClassifier algorithm for model training, and uses MLflow to record and trace experimental data, ultimately producing an optimal model for data classification and prediction.
+This sample Notebook demonstrates how to use MLflow to create experiments, record data and manage models.
+The experiment is based on the iris dataset, uses KNeighborsClassifier algorithm for model training, and employs MLflow to record and trace experimental data, finally generating a best model for classification prediction.

 Note:

-Using this tutorial, the Notebook workspace needs to bind the DLC engine and check "Use Machine Learning Resource Group".
-The kernel should be set to DLC Resource Group, and WeData Notebook will remotely submit the Notebook file to DLC for execution.
+To use this tutorial, the notebook workspace needs to bind the DLC engine and select "Use Machine Learning Resource Group".
+The kernel needs to select DLC resources, and WeData Notebook will remotely submit the notebook file to DLC for execution.

 MLflow is an open-source machine learning platform that provides end-to-end support for the data science lifecycle, including experiment management, model versioning, model deployment, and model monitoring.
-If the current workspace has MLflow service enabled, you can record each experiment's parameters, indicators, and results by calling MLflow's related functions in the experiment, and view them in WeData Machine Learning Module > Experiment Management and Model Management, thus achieving experiment traceability and reproducibility.
+If MLflow service is enabled in the current workspace, you can record each experiment’s parameters, metrics, and results by calling MLflow functions.
+These records can then be viewed under WeData Machine Learning > Experiment Management and Model Management, enabling experiment tracking and reproducibility.